alankila/spinorama-experiments/README.md

 Practical steps:

 1. Develop required loaders.
-Most notable missing types: princeton (impulse response in matlab v4 files), webplot digitizer (various graphs provided for display), rew text dump (similar)
+Most notable missing types: webplot digitizer (various graphs provided for display), rew text dump (similar)

-2. Make offline analysis step that uses all the loaders and the developed analysis functions offline and creates metadata document that replicates the build result from spinorama presently.

-3. Add supplementary data for various speakers e.g. Price per unit, Vendor, Model, etc. are needed to maintain usefulness.
-   An issue with pricing data is that it is subject to inflation, customs fees, etc. It might be necessary to adjust these figures over time.

-4. Develop every other missing function like tables, statistics, comparison charts, etc. etc. etc.
+2. Develop every other missing function like tables, statistics, comparison charts, etc. etc. etc.

+3. Consider how to really deal with missing data.
+Currently I'm forcing all measurements to become complete by duplicating and copying measurement traces, but marking all measurements as "busted" which have this sort of fixing performed.